-Cthulhu Wars – Core Game (CW-CG)
+Cthulhu Wars – Core Game (CWO2)

 The premier horror strategy game with high-quality miniatures and great competitive gameplay and tactics.